Justin-Panagos/GAN/README.md

 there are

 4. To Train

-First ensure that you have images, your dataset, you want to train the model on, save training images in datasets/images/ in your terminal run :
+First ensure that you have images/ dataset, you want to train the model on, save training images in datasets/images/ in your terminal run :

 $ python gan/train.py